Elsa402/elsa402.github.io/_projects/project1.md

 ---
-title: "Low-Carbon Village Construction"
-subtitle: "Comparative case studies in Zhejiang, China"
+title: "Assessment of the Impact of Environmental Regulation on Chinese Enterprises Abroad"
+subtitle: "ESG challenges, international regulations, and supply chain risks"
-image: /assets/img/lowcarbon_village.jpg
+image: /assets/img/env_regulation.jpg
 description: >
-  My master's thesis investigated the planning path of low-carbon village construction, combining fieldwork, interviews, and comparative analysis across three villages in Zhejiang.
-  The study identified enabling and hindering factors for clean energy adoption and provided transferable planning insights for sustainable rural development.
+  This study examined how Chinese enterprises expanding overseas confront ESG challenges under divergent international regulatory frameworks.
+The research identified critical risks across industries, regions, and supply chains, and explored enabling and hindering factors for sustainable operations.
+I contributed by analyzing supply-chain vulnerabilities, identifying enablers and barriers for circular operations, and proposing recommendations that integrate firm-level decisions with policy frameworks to support multi-stakeholder sustainable development.
 selected: y
 ---